 Exploding a plastic drinks bottle filled with liquid nitrogen.
 With the bottle sealed, as the liquid nitrogen warms and turns into nitrogen gas, the pressure inside the bottle increases.
 The bottle stretches before it finally explodes!

 A piece of superconducting material (YBCO), cooled to below its superconducting transition temperature with liquid nitrogen levitates above a magnetic track.
-This is an example of Meissner effect - the weak magnetic field from the nearby permanent magnets can be expelled by the superconductor.
+This is an example of the Meissner effect - the weak magnetic field from the nearby permanent magnets can be expelled by the superconductor.
 This is because current flows in the surface of the material, generating a perfect mirror repulsive magnetic field i.e. the superconductor is a diamagnet.